grodowski/CarND-Behavioral-Cloning-P3/writeup.md

 My model consists of a convolutional neural network with two 32x3x3 filters. (model.py lines 116-119)

-The model includes ELU activations to introduce nonlinearity (lines 113-127), and the data is normalized in the model using a Keras lambda layer (code line 115).
+The model includes RELU activations to introduce nonlinearity (lines 113-127), and the data is normalized in the model using a Keras lambda layer (code line 115).

 ####2.
 Attempts to reduce overfitting in the model